gnois/luaty/README.md

 Luaty
 ====

-Luaty is a Lua dialect with [offside syntax](https://en.wikipedia.org/wiki/Off-side_rule) that resembles Lua and compiles to Lua.
+Luaty is a Lua dialect with [offside syntax](https://en.wikipedia.org/wiki/Off-side_rule) that compiles to Lua.
-It allows you to code faster using editors without auto completion, and performs basic lint checks during compilation.
+It allows you to code faster using editors without auto completion, and helps with basic lint checks during compilation.

+Its syntax resembles Lua.
 If you know Lua, you already know most of Luaty.

 Characteristics:
 ---